opengovsg/postmangovsg-guide/campaign-guide/quick-start/README.md

 <figure><img src="../../.gitbook/assets/Screenshot 2023-01-11 at 11.57.17 AM.png" alt=""><figcaption></figcaption></figure>

-PostmanSG allows you to control how much each message is personalised.
+Postman allows you to control how much each message is personalised.
 Message templates can be used in a few ways:

 | **Message Template**                                                                                    | **Use Cases**                |
 | ------------------------------------------------------------------------------------------------------- | ---------------------------- |